General Steam Navigation Company: Early shipping lines

 The line to Ramsgate and Margate had been Brocklebank's Ramsgate and Broadstairs Steam Packet Company, that was continued by GSN.
 In order to limit competition GSN made an agreement with the Margate company, in which Sir Robert Banks had an interest.
 In 1831 the "New Margate Company" reintroduced competition, but also led to a new agreement.
 By 1838 the Margate Company had been bought by GSN, which continued a service to Ramsgate.
 It left Margate to the "New Margate Company" in exchange for 9d for each Margate passenger in Summer.
 In 1849 GSN would buy the "New Margate Company"'s vessels.

 The line to Calais had been inherited the line to Calais with the Lord Melville and the Earl of Liverpool.
 It then bought the Rapid, so it could use the Earl of Liverpool for a new line to Ostend.

-The line to Lisbon, Vigo, Oporto and Gibraltar was part of plans to establish a London - Cádiz and a London - Saint Petersburg line.
+The line to Lisbon, Vigo, Porto and Gibraltar was part of plans to establish a London - Cádiz and a London - Saint Petersburg line.
 These obviously required bigger ships.
 George IV and Duke of York measured between 500 and 600 tons burthen, and had 130 hp engines.
 These were a technological success, proving they were able to withstand the storms in the Bay of Biscay and the Baltic Sea.
 However, the shareholders were not happy with these lines.
 In March 1827 they agreed to sell the ships to the executives Banks and Jolliffe at a huge loss.
 By August 1827 the George IV and Duke of York had indeed been sold.